zabbix/python-zabbix-utils/README.md

 ### Enabling debug log

 If it needed to debug some issue with Zabbix API, sender or get you can enable the output of logging.
-The **zabbix_utils** library uses the default python logging module, but it logs to the `null` by default.
+The **zabbix_utils** library uses the default python logging module, but it doesn't log by default.
 You can define logging handler to see records from the library, for example:

 ```python
 import logging